jsxstyle/jsxstyle/README.md

 });
 ```

-`jsxstyle` includes components corresponding to every potential value of the CSS
+`jsxstyle` provides a few components that correspond to the most commonly used
-`display` property.
-These include:
+values of the CSS `display` property:

   * Block
   * Flex
   * Inline